bazaarvoice/static-asset-service/sdk/README.md

   loader : getScript,

   // You must set a namespace for the SDK; the SDK will need to
-  // create window[NAMESPACE]._staticAssetRegistry, and will add
+  // create $NAMESPACE._staticAssetRegistry, and will add
-  // properties and methods there. namespace : 'BV',
+  // properties and methods there. namespace : window.BV,

   // You must set a base URL for the SDK; it will request files
   // using this URL.
 Files hosted at this URL will be expected to